 - The provider had clearly defined and embedded systems, processes and practices in place to keep people safe and safeguarded from abuse. - There were effective arrangements in place for the management of medicines. - There was a system in place for reporting and recording incidents including significant events.
-Lessons were shared at quarterly meetings to make sure action was taken to improve safety in the service - Risk management processes were undertaken at both a local and corporate level. - There were effective arrangements in place for the management of vaccines and medicines, including an effective cold chain system. - The clinic had arrangements in place to respond to medical emergencies and had access to emergency equipment. - There were effective systems in place to manage infection prevention and control.
+Lessons were shared at quarterly meetings to make sure action was taken to improve safety in the service. - Risk management processes were undertaken at both a local and corporate level.
+Staff at the location had a clear understanding of risk processes. - There were effective arrangements in place for the management of vaccines and medicines, including an effective cold chain system. - The clinic had arrangements in place to respond to medical emergencies and had access to emergency equipment. - There were effective systems in place to manage infection prevention and control.